DilshanWA/Inquoto/README.md

 ---

-## 🙋‍♂️ Contributions
+## 🤝 Contributing

 Pull requests and suggestions are welcome!
-If you find a bug or want to request a feature, please open an [Issue](https://github.com/DilshanWA/QuantifyPro/issues/36#issue-3262058828).
+If you find a bug or want to request a feature, please [open an issue](https://github.com/DilshanWA/QuantifyPro/issues).

----
+Make sure your issue includes:
+- ✅ A clear title
+- 🐞 Bug: What happened, what you expected
+- 💡 Feature: What you want to add and why